 - Difficulty in eating food and drinking liquids

-Mouth ulcers during the third trimester of pregnancy can also cause a loss of energy, lethargy and in rare cases, it may cause bleeding of the gums.
+Mouth ulcers during the third trimester of pregnancy can also cause a loss of energy, lethargy.

 Apart from allopathic medicines, natural remedies for mouth ulcers also exist.

-Licorice root is an impressive natural ingredient that has a large number of health benefits.
+- Salt Licorice – Licorice root is an impressive natural ingredient that has a large number of health benefits.
 The Nords believe that the sweet licorice purifies the digestive tract and salt licorice purifies the blood.
-Icelanders and Norwegians believe that salt licorice is also a great cure for mouth ulcers, there are no studies that back this up yet.
+Icelanders and Norwegians believe that salt liquorice is also a great cure for mouth ulcers, there are no studies that back this up yet.

 These oral hygiene tips can help to prevent ulcers.